 Additional Required Materials (Not available through bookstore):

-- Microsoft Office Professional (Word, PowerPoint, Access, and Excel) or Microsoft Office University (Word, PowerPoint, Access, and Excel).
-Note: University version will require proof that software is being used for academic purposes.
+- Microsoft Office Professional (Word, PowerPoint, Access, and Excel) or Microsoft Office University (Word, PowerPoint, Access, and Excel) available through your student email address at Microsoft Office for Students.

 - Calculator - scientific or graphing calculator preferred